wbandabarragan/computational-physics-2/README.md

 If you have questions on the material, you can find me in the office:

-- On Tuesdays: 15:00 – 16:00
+- On Tuesdays: TBD

-- On Thursdays: 17:00 – 18:00
+- On Wednesdays: TBD

 ## On academic integrity:

 - Students are responsible for ensuring the academic integrity of their submitted assignments and exams.

-- Cheating in exams, plagiarising, and copying code or solutions from the Internet, from AI platforms (like chatGPT), from other students, or from previous years' solutions are all breaches of academic integrity.
+- Cheating in exams, plagiarising, and copying code or solutions from other students, from previous years' solutions, and/or from Internet sources are all breaches of academic integrity.

+- The above includes copying code from AI chatbots (which are neither designed nor optimised for physics and programming), e.g. copying and pasting code from chatGPT infringes academic integrity.

-- Academic misconduct will be penalised according to the University’s regulations.
-Any assignments that infringe academic integrity (even partially) will receive zero marks.
+- Academic misconduct will be penalised according to our University’s regulations.

+## Late assignment policy:
+Late assignments accompanied by appropriate justification (e.g. a medical certificate, etc.) will receive no penalisation.
+Late assignments without appropriate justification will receive a penalisation of -1% per late hour.